zachpmanson/notes/notes/Notes/Software/Internet/Fediverse/Federating with Meta.md

 ![[meta-fediverse.jpeg]]

 Meta: "MAY I JOIN YOU?"
 [By David Revoy](https://framapiaf.org/@davidrevoy/110583258129951932)

-One of the oft-touted benefits of the fediverse is that it would be resilient to It will be interesting to see how the fediverse handles real threats.
+One of the oft-touted benefits of the fediverse is that it would be resilient to corporate enshittification.
+It will be interesting to see how the fediverse handles real threats.

 ## Interesting Articles